ooz/blog/2018/why-i-wrote-yet-another-static-site-gen.md

 Further there are lots of things solved by multiple SSGs that are *no requirements for me*.
 An excerpt:

-**Full local preview and draft support**
-:   I rather deploy fast and update a post incrementally if needed.

 **Fast, incremental generation**
 :   With my blogging frequency this might become an issue when the sun turns red...